-•Built-in appliances are a must, you don’t want any details that make the space look crammed, even the extractor fan should be integrated
+- Built-in appliances are a must.
+You don’t want any details that make the space look crammed.
+Even integrate the extractor fan!

 - Use wood to soften the stern look.